 Also, Trolls have Regeneration which increases their health regen by 10%.
 They also have Bow Specialization, which increases their skills with bows by 5%, and Throwing Specialization which increases their skill with throwing weapons by 5%.

-The Tauren also have Cultivation which increases Herbalism skill by 15%.
+The Tauren also has Cultivation which increases Herbalism skill by 15%.
 This racial can help you make money with the Herbalism profession.
-Tauren also have Endurance which increases their health by 5%, and Nature Resistance which is increased by 10.
+Tauren also has Endurance which increases their health by 5%, and Nature Resistance which is increased by 10.

 Classic WoW Beginners Guide: An Overview of Races: Alliance

 Alliance races in Classic are Human, Night Elf, Dwarf, and Gnome.
 Humans have a racial trait called Diplomacy which increases their reputation gain with factions by 10%.
 This is a great racial if you’re trying to gain rep quicker.

 Humans also have Perception which increases stealth detection for 20 secs.
 They also have something called the Human Spirit which is good for casters, because it increases spirit by 5%.

 Humans also have Mace Specialization and Sword Specialization.
 These racial traits increase their skills with Maces, Two-Handed Maces, Swords, and Two-handed Swords by 5%.